TobikoData/sqlmesh/docs/concepts/models/overview.md

 ## Conventions
 SQLMesh attempts to infer as much as possible about your pipelines through SQL alone to reduce the cognitive overhead of switching to another format such as YAML.

+One way it does this is by inferring a model's column names and data types from its SQL query.
+Disable this behavior for a model by manually specifying its column names and types in the [`columns` model property](#columns).

 The `SELECT` expression of a model must follow certain conventions for SQLMesh to detect the necessary metadata to operate.

 ### Unique column names